DataScientist-GustavoAguiar/DataScientist-GustavoAguiar/README.md

 **Here's what you need to know about me:**

-* 💻 I'm learning data scientist tools (ETL, Software Engineering, Data Analysis, Modeling, Deployment).
-I recently graduated from Udacity Nanodegree Data Science course.
+* 💻 I'm learning how to use data scientist software (ETL, Software Engineering, Data Analysis, Modeling, Deployment).
+I recently completed a Nanodegree Data Science course through Udacity.
-* 👨🏽‍💻 I’m currently working on Data Science focused in analyze operational behaviours of the equipment Blowout Preventer (BOP).
+* 👨🏽‍💻 I'm currently working on Data Science with the goal of analyzing the operational behavior of the Blowout Preventer (BOP) used by oil & gas companies.
-* 👨🏽‍💻 I’m already worked with Business Intelligence and Data Visualization/Analysis, and Text Mining.
+* 👨🏽‍💻 Business Intelligence, Data Visualization/Analysis, and Text Mining are all areas in which I've previously worked.
-* 🌱 I’m currently researching and building data products, such as web apps for data science.
+* 🌱 I'm currently researching and developing data products, such as data science web apps.
-* 🐍 I love to code in Python.
-I've posted two articles on Medium.
-Have a look Blog Post.
+* 🐍 Python is one of my favorite programming languages.
+On Medium, I've published two articles.
-* 💬 Ask me about anything, I am happy to help .
+* 💬 Ask me anything, and I'll gladly assist you.
 * 📫 How to reach me: gustavoj.m.aguiar@outlook.com.
-* 💼 Looking for Data Science & Analysis opportunity.
+* 💼 I'm looking for a Data Science and Analysis opportunity.

 **Languages and Tools:**